A Growing Freedom!

 What should I expect from a Certified Sisterlock Consultant?

-You should expect to receive your Initial Consultation, Locking Session, First Follow
+You should expect to receive your Initial Consultation, Locking Session, First

-your development.
+every phase of your development.
 Expect a caring and knowledgeable professional.

 Is my hair type right for Sisterlocks?